 How RedLine's Reach program helps participants heal through art and supportive community

 DENVER — Walking in to RedLine Contemporary Art Center, you’re greeted by a smiling face at the desk.
-As you enter, you’re surrounded by a gallery of massive multimedia works — sculptures, projections, murals, it seems they’ve had it all.
+As you enter the gallery, you’re surrounded by massive multimedia works — sculptures, projections, murals, it seems they’ve had it all.

 In this community studio, Denver residents from a variety of backgrounds and lifestyles gather, join in a shared mission: to be themselves, and to create as such.